What Makes A Good LED Strip?

 LED Chip Quality

 Other considerations are the quality of LED chips used – unbranded LED’s will be less reliable and less consistent in colour whilst those from a reputable manufacturer should be able to offer a minimum 2 year warranty.
 Beware of anybody offering a 1 year warranty – these are the lowest quality products.
-Our DBX LED strip range uses chips from Seoul with a 5 year warranty whilst uses use EPISTAR and have a 3 year warranty.

 The adhesive tape is also worth considering – if it uses a 3M branded tape then it should be OK, the best products will use what is known as VHB (Very High Bond) tape – this is usually red and noticeable thicker than standard backing tape.
 VHB tape does what is says on the tin, it provides an extremely strong bond which will stand the test of time.